iBotPeaches/Apktool/INTERNAL.md

 ### Social Spam

 The final step is to send this release into the wild via some social posting.
-Head to the blog where the release post was and send that link to Twiter, Google and whatever else you use.
+Head to the blog where the release post was and send that link to Twitter, Google and whatever else you use.

 Relax and watch the bug tracker.